Restricted Stock Units (RSU)

 RSU Vesting

-Restricted Stock Unit (RSU) vesting is the process by which employees gain ownership of company shares granted to them as part of their compensation package.
-RSUs have a vesting schedule determining when the employee can fully own the shares.
+Restricted Stock Unit vesting is a form of employee compensation that gains ownership of company shares granted to them as part of their compensation package.
+This has a vesting schedule determining when the employee receives the shares.

 Common vesting schedules include:

-RSU vesting schedules determine when employees gain full ownership rights over the granted company shares, incentivizing long-term employment and aligning employee-company interests.
+RSU vesting schedules determine when employees receive ownership rights over the granted company shares, incentivizing long-term employment and aligning company interests.

 How are Restricted stock units taxed?

 The person who receives restricted stock units is taxed when the shares come into their hands.
-This is basically every time a part of the shares is vested.
 The taxable income is the market value of the shares at the time of vesting.
-The shares that vest are subject to the federal and employment taxes including Social Security and Medicare taxes.
-Along with this, employees holding the vested RSUs will also have to pay any local and state taxes too, as the income gained is subject to mandatory supplemental wage withholding.
+These are subject to the federal and employment taxes including Social Security and Medicare taxes.
+Along with this, those who holds the vested RSUs will also have to pay any local and state taxes too, as the income gained is subject to mandatory supplemental wage withholding.

-A company might offer different ways through which employees can pay taxes at vesting, or can use just one single mandatory method.
-It all depends on the company.
-One of the most common ways that companies use is taking the amount of the newly delivered shares by surrendering stock back to the company.
+A company might offer different ways to pay taxes at vesting, or can use just one single mandatory method.
+One of the most common ways that companies use is taking the amount of the newly delivered by surrendering stock back to the company.

 RSU vs ESOP